For all we will accomplish together in 2019

 The CSS Working Group invites implementations of two updated Candidate Recommendations:

 CSS is a language for describing the rendering of structured documents (such as HTML and XML) on screen, on paper, in speech, etc.

 The resource helps you create an accessibility statement for your website, mobile app, or other digital content.
 It includes guidance, examples, and a free generator tool.
 The tool helps you collect and enter relevant information to create an accessibility statement for your particular content and situation.
 See more information in How to Create Accessibility Statements blog post.

-Learn more about the Math Activity.
+Learn more about the Web Accessibility Initiative (WAI).

 The Spatial Data on the Web Interest Group has published a First Public Working Draft of Extensions to the Semantic Sensor Network Ontology.
 This specification describes some extensions to the Semantic Sensor Network Ontology, published as a W3C Recommendation in 2017, to enable linking to the ultimate feature-of-interest for an observation, act of sampling, or actuation, and homogeneous collections of observations, in which one or more of the properties may be shared by all members of the collection.